xMcacutt/TygerMemory1/README.md

 This initializes the API to allow it to read from the game's memory by providing it the .exe module handle.

 From here, any of the functions across the API can be accessed and used to retrieve and modify data in the game.
 For full documentation, make sure you check out [the modding wiki page]().
-Example plugins which can be used as a template can also be found [here](), though it should be noted that most of the setup for the API comes from project, build, and linker settings.
+The [Ty Collectible Tracker Plugin](https://github.com/xMcacutt/Ty-Collectible-Tracker-Plugin) can be used as an example.

 ---